satato/mini-ruby-projects/CatRecord/CatRecord.md

 ```

 ### Implementation
-Your task is to complete the `covid_detector` class.
+Your task is to complete the `CatRecord` class.

 `initialize(filename)`
 **Description:** : Reads the file and parses the contents.